-During a renovation, which has been taking place due to preparations to an exhibition What we were unable to cry and scream out to the world, we buried in the ground, dedicated to the Oneg Shabbat group and the Underground Archive of the Warsaw Ghetto, we have made a very special discovery.
+During a renovation, which has been taking place due to preparations to an exhibition What we were unable to shout out to the world, dedicated to the Oneg Shabbat group and the Underground Archive of the Warsaw Ghetto, we have made a very special discovery.
 We managed to reach wooden elements of the ceiling, which were charred in the fire of 1943!

 How was it possible, that the wood wasn’t completely burned and managed to survive until present day?
 Construction engineer Radosław Gralak explains: „the ceiling in the entrance hall is, in its central arch, a reinforced concrete slab construction.
 I believe that the the wood wasn’t entirely burned, because the reinforced concrete ceiling block provided a fairly successful barrier against the flames, while the charring was caused by a very high temperature”.